Nerf Herder: History

 By 2003, after the final American Cheese tour dates—during which time Ben Pringle (also of The Rentals during 2005–2008) had replaced Fisher (who had left amicably to front his own band, Psoma)—the band disintegrated.
 No official split was announced, but a post by Gripp on the band's website some time afterwards detailed how most of the former band members had gone on to get normal jobs.
 Gripp did some work as a jingle writer, which led to his 2005 solo album For Those About to Shop, We Salute You, a 51-track concept album mimicking various musical styles and focusing on product commercialization.

 In late 2006, Nerf Herder made a surprise comeback, announcing on their website that they were playing a handful of gigs with the original lineup of Gripp, Dennis, and Sherlock.
-For Gripp's May 7, 2007 review of the day, he announced that the original lineup had finally finished recording their 4th album, which did not have a title at that time.
+For Gripp's May 7, 2007 review of the day, he announced that the original lineup had finally finished recording their fourth album, which did not have a title at that time.
 Gripp stated that he wanted the title to be Brownerton, but that idea was shot down.
-He also stated that of the 13 songs recorded, they would probably pick 10 to be on the album.
+He also stated that of the thirteen songs recorded, they would probably pick ten to be on the album.
 In June 2007, the band decided on the title Nerf Herder IV, and the album was released through Oglio Records on April 29, 2008.
 Pringle returned, and Former Size 14 singer Linus of Hollywood joined the live band (playing guitar and keyboard) in early 2008 for a series of West Coast shows and a short tour of Japan.

-In 2014, Nerf Herder began working on album number five, entitled Rockingham, which was released on March 11, 2016.
+In 2014, Nerf Herder began working on album number five, titled Rockingham, which was released on March 11, 2016.

-As of 2019, Nerf Herder has continued to perform live and is currently writing and recording new material.
+As of 2025, Nerf Herder are still actively touring, with shows in the United Kingdom planned for July.